apache/sirona/src/site/markdown/graphite.md

 ### Counters

-Note: when deployed in a webapp you'll need to add the `ServletContextListener` dedicated to Graphite integration to release correctly resources when the webapp is undeployed: `org.apache.commons.monitoring.graphite.lifecycle.GraphiteLifecycle`.

 You can also configure the period used to flush counters values:

 * `org.apache.commons.monitoring.graphite.period`: which period to use to push counters data to Graphite (default to 1mn).